Eddie Howe & Bournemouth – from League Two to the Premier League

 Coaching

-In September 2008, when first-team manager Kevin Bond was sacked, Howe lost his job.
+Eddie Howe lost his job when first-team manager Kevin Bond was sacked in September 2008.
 He got a return to Bournemouth as a youth coach when Jimmy Quinn was brought in as manager.
 Quinn was also sacked, with the club in a poor position.
 On 31st December 2008, Eddie Howe’s phone rang – he was being offered the caretaker manager’s job at Bournemouth.
 Howe didn’t feel he was ready at the time, but ended up taking the job.

 Bournemouth were in an awful position at the time.
 One year before, the club almost went out of business.
 They were playing in League One the season before, but were forced into administration.
 Bournemouth needed bucket collections to survive in 2008.
 They were deducted 10 points by the Football League and were relegated to League Two that season.
 With debts of almost £4m, they almost weren’t permitted to enter the league.
 They were allowed into League Two in the end, but were given a 17-point deduction.